 Artists will frequently sell their art at conventions if they have a booth or a table in Artist's Alley.
 You can often get the best prices buying directly from the artist as you're not paying for the markup added on by middle men.

 Be aware that some artists do not sell their original artwork.

 Auction Houses - There are auctions that feature (or even specialize) in Original Art.
 These are often great places to get art that the original owner needs to sell because they no longer collect, need money, or (unfortunately) may have passed away and a relative is selling off their collection.
-More info on some of the ones we have used are in the Guide to Original Art Websites.
 Make sure you keep an eye on the various fees that auction houses charge, these can add up to 30% (or more) to the price you win an auction at.
 Look for "Buyer Fees" and "Handling Fees", as well as their shipping charges.

 Estate Sales - If you can beat the dealers there are sometimes pages available at estate sales for great prices.
 Keep an eye on local newspapers & web-sites for information on these.

 eBay - An excellent resource for Original Art, Back Issues, etc. You should set up an eBay account even if you never plan to buy or sell anything there.
 From your account, there are many tools to assist you in collecting information about the market.
 You can search for particular artists or other items and they have a category of "Original Art" in the "comics" section that you can just browse at your leisure.
 There are even sub-categories under Original art for things like covers, splash pages, etc. Remember that you're relying on the seller choosing those particular categories so you may be missing out on items listed more generically whenever you use the eBay categories.
 Categories may also be filled with spurious items placed there to get you to look at them.
 We often see prints and color guides and other stuff that is definitely not original art in the Original Art category.